Steven-Notridge/Guides/Kubernetes/Pod and Deployment Port Exposure.md

-This page is to explain the process of portforwarding and proxy etc. Basically from scratch to full deployments.
+A guide to port forwarding and exposing deployments to your LAN.

 Firstly, let's start with just a generic pod.